-If you’re best place to live is a relatively quiet affordable place to retire or relocate in North Carolina then you have to check out the state’s many wonderful small towns.
+If you’re North Carolina best places to live is a relatively quiet affordable place then you have to check out small town living in .

-are all on our list of best places to live in North Carolina.
+All on our list of North Carolina best places to live.

 It’s advantageous to look for small towns just outside larger metropolitan areas, small college towns or areas where there are clusters of smaller communities.

-Living near larger urban areas or in a college town assure that you are a short distance from big town style goods and services as well as ensuring intellectual stimulation and a more cosmopolitan local population.
+Small town living in North Carolina near larger urban areas or in a college town assure that you are a short distance from big town style goods and services.
+As well as ensuring intellectual stimulation and a more cosmopolitan local population.

 Clusters of smaller communities don’t quite have the same advantages, but proximity tends to enhance the high points of each community and provide some local variety for those newly relocated.

-There are some drawbacks to relocating to a small town.
-Some of the places you may pick are not very diverse nor are they looking to outsiders to run everything.
+There are some drawbacks to small town living in North Carolina.
+Some of the North Carolina best places to live you may pick are not very diverse.
+Nor are they looking to outsiders to run everything.

 Some smaller communities are located quite a ways from good shopping, interesting cultural events and a number of key services that you may consider essential.